20520545/CTF/WebGoat/README.md

 # WebGoat

-A way to learn web fundamentals and exploitations.
-Source can be found from [OWASP](https://owasp.org/www-project-webgoat/) and [Github](https://github.com/WebGoat/WebGoat).
+A way to learn web fundamentals and exploitations.Information can be found from [OWASP](https://owasp.org/www-project-webgoat/) and [Github](https://github.com/WebGoat/WebGoat).